Taysser-Gherfal/Taysser-Gherfal.github.io/Python/Built in Modules.md

 > Let's your Python programs interface with the operation system
 >
-> - Execute commans like the regular command line
+> - Execute commands like the regular command line
 >
 > ```python
 > import sys, os